nickpgill/emscdc/_posts/2019-09-06-erce-and-simons-calls.md

 ## EMS-Simons for Africa

-Applications to the EMS-Simons for Africa fund arewelcome, with deadlines of September 15th and November 15th.
+Applications to the EMS-Simons for Africa fund are welcome, with deadlines of September 15th and November 15th.
 The aim of this fund is to promote individual career possibilities with the consequence of an improved global capacity in African academic institutions.
 The program is open to all areas of pure and applied mathematics and statistics and it is directed to fellows based in Africa.

 Full details of the fund are <a href = "https://euro-math-soc.eu/ems-simons-africa">here</a>, including details on how to apply.